 One of the company's social priorities is to improve gender equality.
-In 2021, approx. 12% of our employees were female.
-Our Georgian companies are the proud winner of the "Entrepreneurship for Gender Equality" award.
+In 2021, 12% of our employees were female.
+EP Georgia is the proud winner of the "Entrepreneurship for Gender Equality" award.
 This award recognises that the company continues to work on various programmes and activities supporting gender equality.
 Our hiring process is transparent and job descriptions and job advertisements use gender-neutral language to encourage all potential candidates.
 For our employees, we established special training and encouragement programs.
-As a result, ENERGO-PRO Group is perceived as a "gender-friendly" company in Georgia.
+As a result, ENERGO-PRO is perceived as a "gender-friendly" company in Georgia.